aiegoo/documentation/_wiki/blog/2022/2022-01-31-smartlink.md

 Make sure that both air and ground modules have the same network name and encryption key.
 Otherwise, the modules are not considered to be paired and won't connect to each other.

 ## API and SDK
-​ system allows real time HD video, telemetry and control from one unmanned system.  features are fully integrated into  and are compatible with most of the popular ground control station software such as QGroundControl, Mission Planner, etc.
+​[Smart Link]() system allows real time HD video, telemetry and control from one unmanned system.
+[SmartLink]() features are fully integrated into  and are compatible with most of the popular ground control station software such as QGroundControl, Mission Planner, etc.

-Find out more on using SmartLink with other GCS devices here: ​ Thanks to Sky-Drones' extensive API on the system, users can take advantage of its features in any third party software too!
+Find out more on using SmartLink with other GCS devices here: ​

+Thanks to Sky-Drones' extensive API on the system, users can take advantage of its features in any third party software too!

-Telemetry
+> Telemetry

 To access telemetry on the ground module use the following connection:
-Type: UDP
+* Type: UDP
-Host: smartlink.local
+* Host: smartlink.local
-Port: 14555
+* Port: 14555
-​ will forward all autopilot telemetry to this port.
+​[smartLink]() will forward all autopilot telemetry to this port.
 There are two other connections available for interacting with onboard computers, other peripherals and 3rd party applications:

 First:
-Type: TCP
+* Type: TCP
-Host: smartlink.local
+* Host: smartlink.local
-Port: 14556
+* Port: 14556

 Second:
-Type: UDP
+* Type: UDP
-Host: smartlink.local
+* Host: smartlink.local
-Port: 14557
+* Port: 14557

-Video
+> Video

 To access the video on the ground module use the following address:

-Type: RTSP
+* Type: RTSP
-HDMI Input 1: rtsp://smartlink.local:8554/camera/0
+* HDMI Input 1: rtsp://smartlink.local:8554/camera/0
-HDMI Input 2: rtsp://smartlink.local:8554/camera/1
+* HDMI Input 2: rtsp://smartlink.local:8554/camera/1

-To check the video stream using a standard GStreamer pipeline use the following command: gst-launch-1.0 rtspsrc location=rtsp://smartlink.local:8554/camera/0 ! rtph264depay ! avdec_h264 ! autovideosink sync=false
+To check the video stream using a standard GStreamer pipeline use the following command:

+gst-launch-1.0 rtspsrc location=rtsp://smartlink.local:8554/camera/0 ! rtph264depay ! avdec_h264 ! autovideosink sync=false

-Manual Control
+### Manual Control
 Manual control comes as a part of other MAVLink telemetry messages.
 MANUAL_CONTROL message from MAVLink specification is recommended but not exclusive.
 You may use any manual control messages according to your specification.  will act as a transparent transfer layer just like any other telemetry module.

 ## Other AP / GCS Support